Sotilrac/Sublime-QiChat/README.md

 Author: Carlos Asmat

-Sublime Text 2 quichat language definition.
+Sublime Text 2 QiChat language definition.

 To use this, copy qichat.tmLanguage to:
 ~./config/sublime-text-2/Packages/User